 - Acquire suitable footwear to navigate the sometimes challenging terrain.

 - Come knowing it may rain heavily

 - Pack enough drinking water and light snack

-- Tip the park rangers and guides – They do a lot to make your gorilla tracking adventure worthwhile.
+- Give tip to the park rangers and guides – They do a lot to make your gorilla tracking adventure worthwhile.
 The recommended tipping rate is $10 or its equivalent in the local currency.